thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-PURCHASE-RULE.md

 ## Evaluation Exceptions
 This rule doesn't apply when:
 - An approved Trading-Rule Whitelisted address is in the *to* side of the transaction.
-- AppAdmin address is in the *from* or *to* side of the transaction.
+- ruleByapasser account is in the *from* or *to* side of the transaction.

 Additionally, in the case of the ERC20, this rule doesn't apply also when registered treasury address is in the *to* side of the transaction.